WAYNE & MELISSA SCARLETT

 The benefit of joining Custodian is the advice and support they provide.

-Melissa says, “We’re going to take the whole family to Disneyland this year on my jewellery business money.
+Melissa says, “We’re going to take the whole family to Disneyland this year on my jewelry business money.
 It’s probably the last time we’ll holiday as a family now that Sarah is 18 and Kerrod is 16.”

 Wayne, meanwhile, would like to have some acreage along the southern New South Wales coast.
 As for a dream home, Wayne says, “We have the home we want now.
 Once the kids have left home it will be too big for us and we’ll find something smaller, but not too far away from the kids.”
-Melissa laughs and adds, “One thing we do know is that it will have an in ground swimming pool!”
+Melissa laughs and adds, “One thing we do know is that it will have an in-ground swimming pool!”

 MANAGING CASH FLOW

-Having a realistic budget and sticking to it is crucial to successfully building an investment portfolio.
+Having a realistic budget and sticking to it is crucial to successfully build an investment portfolio.
 Melissa believes it is simple: “The key is to prepare a budget for the whole year and reconcile it regularly.
 Put in all your regular and annual costs like car rego in a spreadsheet as well as your income.
 Check it regularly.
 If you have only $200 in the bank and your spreadsheet says you should only have $200 in the bank, then you know you’re on track, because later you’ll have more.
 And if you have an overspend, then you have to be prepared to cut back in another area until you’re back where you should be.”
 At the end of each year, the Scarletts have a minimum amount of money they aim to roll over as the next year’s buffer.

 Wayne and Melissa say it is important to have the self belief that you can build an investment portfolio.
 Don’t be frightened by the debt, as it’s ‘good debt’, and the way Custodian structure the investment, you are guaranteed to never lose more than you first invested.
 Use common sense by doing your own research and continually asking your consultant questions, as well as others in your network.
 Melissa explains, “I’ve learnt a lot of simple things and made a lot of comparisons with other Custodians over many a Custodian function.
 Try to keep your mind active and learn more as you go.”